silnrsi/font-kanchenjunga/README.txt

 # Kanchenjunga

+_Please note that this font is using codepoints that are not officially accepted into The Unicode Standard.
+The Kirat Rai script has been accepted for encoding into the standard, but those codepoints can always change.
+Once the script is accepted into Unicode the encoding assignments may change._

-Kanchenjunga Test A is a font in development for the Kirat Rai script. **Please note that this is a work in progress so glyph shapes, metrics, and encoding will change.**
+Kanchenjunga is a font for the Kirat Rai script.

 For more details about this project, including its design history and acknowledgements see [FONTLOG.txt](FONTLOG.txt).